 The common theme is, the more data you have, the more you can boost your engineering creativity.

 But how can you quickly gather globs of amazing data?
 The answer is through perspective.
 Because more often than not, we get trapped inside our own thought bubbles.
-And we then can’t view problems in different lights.
+We then can’t view problems in different lights.

 Not only does this limit your creativity, but you’ll almost never come up with the best designs.
-While new perspectives allow you to dissect problems in completely new different ways.
+New perspectives though, allow you to dissect problems in completely different ways.

-So if you’re designing cars, research car designs from different manufacturers.
-Then, go speak with the engineers who made the designs.
-Without a doubt, your creativity with car designs will then skyrocket.
+So if you’re designing cars, learn from different manufacturers.
+Then, go speak with the engineers who did the designs.
+Without a doubt, your car design creativity will skyrocket.

 #9 Be a copycat